Publications

 Funding Period 2

 On the software side, we refined development processes by adopting best practices, earning some Open Source Security Foundation (OpenSSF) badges, and expanding automated testing and CI pipelines—including GPU-based runners.
 Interfaces developed between smaller and established packages boosted interoperability and reuse.
-Training efforts included DuMux courses in 2023 and 2024, comprehensive documentation, and an Internal Exchange Program engaging over ten SFB 1313 projects.
+Training efforts included DuMux courses in 2023 and 2024, comprehensive documentation, and an Internal Exchange Programme engaging over ten SFB 1313 projects.
 These measures increased community awareness of FAIR principles and built a strong foundation for integrating AI tools, automated ELN–DaRUS migrations, and long-term data preservation in future work.

 Future Work